-Chapter 51 from the Ama audiobook
+Chapter 51 of Ama

 I miss you, Zoe.
 It’s been a long year and I don’t manage well without you.
 The family has been good to me, though, Emily calling me at least three times each and every day.
 Even our granddaughter has gone out of her way to stop by at least once a week, and she takes me to visit your grave as often as she’s able.
 She’s turned into such a beautiful person.